FraunhoferIWES/foxes/README.md

 - Wake model studies, comparison and validation,
 - Wind farm simulations invoking complex model chains.

 Currently the modelled time scales are related to 10-min averages or longer periods, and also statistical data like wind rose data can be modelled.
-High-frequency effects are not supported so far.
+High-frequency effects are not supported.

 ## Installation
 - We recommend working in a Python virtual environment and install `foxes` there.
 Such an environment can be created by